zpaq/zpaq/readme.txt

 	not to overflow.
 The higher resolution improves compression on highly redundant files.
 MIX2 now has weights constrained to add to 1 which also improves compression.

+v0.06 - Feb.
+27, 2009.
+Optionally appends a SHA1 hash of the input file
+	for each segment, which is checked by the decompressor.
+Added "b" command to append without a checksum.
+Replaced IMIX2 with ISSE.
+Compression prints memory usage by component.